WaterMark

 Indirect or "Scope 2" water is the water consumed by power plants to generate the electricity used by the data center.
 Thermoelectric power generation is the largest category of water withdrawal in the United States (USGS Circular 1441), and a significant consumer of water.

 Key finding.
-Indirect water is excluded from all major data center operator sustainability disclosures — including Google's Environmental Report, Microsoft's sustainability reports, and AWS's water stewardship page.
-When included, indirect water typically doubles or triples the true water footprint of a data center.
+Indirect water is not included in major data center operator sustainability disclosures, which report on-site (Scope 1) water only.
+This includes Google's Environmental Report, Microsoft's sustainability reports, and AWS's water stewardship page.
+When indirect water is counted, it typically doubles or triples the true water footprint of a data center.

 Formula: Daily Indirect Water Indirect_Daily_Gal = IT_Load_MW × 1,000 kW/MW × 24 hr/day × Grid_Water_Intensity_gal/kWh